 - Once you have a date for connection you can contact a gas supplier to request a new meter installation.
 Contact Consumer Focus for a list of supply companies or visit one of the utility price comparison websites.

 Prices of a new gas connection vary depending on the location of the property within the plot, the area of the country you are in and the provider.

-You can expect to pay at least £250 for the most simple connection where there is no horizontal distance between the wall of the house where the connection will be made and the public road or path.
+You can expect charges to start around £300 for the most simple connection where there is no horizontal distance between the wall of the house where the connection will be made and the public road or path.
 Prices increase as the distance and job requirments (such as excavation and reinstatement) increase.

 Some companies have indicative costs displayed on their websites to give you a better idea of what to expect.